 - elaborated software requirements

 Each request undergoes a four-step process to ensure we can turn a preliminary, ballpark estimate into an elaborate development proposal.

 Step 1.
 Request management

 We start with signing an NDA, so you can discuss idea details and plans safely.

 One of our business development managers receives a request with your commentaries (notes, links, sketches, wireframes, etc.).
 The team analyzes them and prepares clarifying questions.

 Step 2.
 Initial call

-    We schedule a video call where we get to know more about your project.
-You meet your main contact points: project manager, business development manager, business analyst/lead developer.
-They ask you clarifying questions to understand the “big picture” of your project.
+We schedule a video call to learn more about your project.
+You meet your main contacts: project manager, business development manager, business analyst/lead developer.
+They ask you to reveal more project details to understand your project’s “big picture.”
 And we introduce you to our company.

 Step 3.
 Estimation process